Robert Lee Yates' house

 Yates' life was eventually spared on October 11th, 2018, when the Washington Supreme Court ruled that the death penalty violated the state's constitution.
 As a result, his death sentence was commuted to life in prison without the possibility of parole.

-Where did Robert Lee Yates live?
+Robert Lee Yates house address

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates